imSaiPavan27/Business-Insights-360/README.md

   - **Pre_invoice_deductions**: Details of pre-invoice deductions percentage for each customer with year
   - **Post_invoice_deductions**: Details of post-invoice deductions and other deductions

+**Note**: The Database which has both fact and dimension tables, consists of more than 1.4 million records of different products, customers, purchases, etc..

+## Import data to Power Bi
+After exploring the data, we now connect and load the AtliQ's data from MySQL database to the Power BI.

 ## Data Model
 Data modeling is the foundation of the report.
 All visuals are built upon the data model.
 Poor data modeling can affect the overall performance of the report.

-In this project, a Snowfall data modeling method is followed.
+Afer importing data into the Power BI, the following procedures are to be followed:
+1. Cleaning, formatting and transforming the data using power query
+2. Establishing relationships among the  tables, employing either **Star Schema** or the **Snow Flake** methodology.
+3. Subsequently, conducting data validation against the benchmarks set by the stakeholders

 ## Dashboard Designing
 Based on mockups received as requirements, the team will start designing visuals and creating measures as needed.